waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Radio Tower 2F Teacher hint: Radio lullabies can put Pokémon to sleep.
 - UNPRODUCTIVE LOOPS (LESSON): I wasted multiple turns trying to edit a notepad entry that was already correct because I failed to read system feedback carefully.
 I must be more vigilant in analyzing error messages and suggestions to avoid getting stuck in unproductive loops.
 If an action fails repeatedly, I must stop and re-evaluate the root cause instead of trying the same failed action again.
 - **Goldenrod City - Team Rocket:** Team Rocket has taken over the Radio Tower.
 My goal is to find the Director to resolve the situation.
-- **Buena (Radio Tower 2F):** Mentioned a 'PASSWORD' radio show that airs from six to midnight.
-Said to 'Tune in, then drop in for a visit!'
-This is a very strong lead.

 - **HM USAGE (LESSON):** The `path` command is for walking only and does not automatically use HMs like SURF.
 To use SURF, I must manually select the move from the Pokémon's menu while facing a body of water.
 - **PATHING STRATEGY (LESSON):** Long-distance path plans are unreliable in areas with known NPCs.
 The pathfinder cannot see off-screen objects, leading to routes that are blocked by newly appeared obstacles.
 The correct strategy is to plan shorter, line-of-sight paths, re-planning as new areas and objects become visible.